 Example: $450 + $420 + $71.45 = $941.45

-Now that you’ve identified the costs associated with running your business, it’s important to conduct a competitive analysis to further inform your pricing strategy.
-To conduct a competitive analysis start with a report that identifies other plumbing service providers in your area.
-These providers should offer similar services and operate in the same locations as your business.
+So you’ve identified the costs associated with running your business.
+Now you need to conduct a competitive analysis to compare pricing.
+Start with a report that identifies other plumbing service providers in your area.
+They should offer similar services and operate in the same areas as your business.

 Additionally, consider the average income and home size of your clients.
-This information can help you determine which of the 4 pricing strategies will attract your customers the most.
+This information can help you determine how to set your plumbing services prices.
+Consider the following pricing strategies:

-• Economy pricing provides affordable rates due to your ability to complete jobs at a lower cost.
-This strategy would be best in markets where affordable service is the primary determining factor for customers.
+- Economy Pricing: provides affordable rates due to jobs completed at a lower cost.
+This strategy is best where customers care most about affordable service.

-• Competitive pricing means charging similar rates to your competitors and focusing on differentiators or incentives to attract customers.
+- Competitive Pricing: charges similar rates to competitors and offers incentives to attract customers.
 This is the most common pricing strategy and can be successful across most markets.

 Keep in mind that you do not have to offer the average service price.
-If you offer higher quality service, equipment, or premium services, you may be able to justify setting above-average rates.
+You can justify above-average prices for higher quality service, equipment, or premium services.

 Premium Services for Setting Above-Average Prices

-A premium service strategy will add additional value to your customers, enable you to charge higher prices and generate more profit.
-Customers are looking for plumbing companies that will be responsive in an emergency and provide affordable services.
-These 3 premium service examples are popular ways to provide convenience and value to your customers.
+A premium plumbing service prices strategy will add value to your customers.
+It enables you to charge higher prices and generate more profit.
+Customers want affordable plumbing businesses that will be responsive in an emergency.

 Emergency Response Services